Game change for an old fox

 Rupert Murdoch has come up with a new moniker for his US cable entertainment business: 21st Century Fox.
-Free from the shackles of print and publishing assets, the investment community is expecting it will set off on an earnings romp.

 But what of the demerged print, publishing and Australian cable business?
 With only months before it is set adrift there has been scrutiny of how it will look.
 We know Murdoch's lieutenant, Robert Thomson, will run the operation and Murdoch will retain chairmanship and majority shareholding.